GregGu/housepricing/README.md

 # Introduction

 This notebook is for the prediction of property sale price.
+My initial thoughts based on a glimpse at the data is to predict sale price using the general features of quality, size, and location.
 This notebook will be split into four major sections.

 1.  [processing missing analysis](#1)
 2.  [exploratory analysis, e.g. correlation plots](#2)
 3.  [feature engineering](#3)
 4.  [modeling](#4)

-My initial thoughts based on a glimpse at the data is to predict sale price using the general features of quality, size, and location.
-The time may also play a role in the sale of a home but given my limited time working on this problem I will not prioritize time series.

 # Importing

+Package libraries and data importing.

 ``` r
 devtools::load_all()